SLDRMK/DNN_Learning/template/readme.md

    - Single data: a dictionary of different values, including paths of data, class labels, etc.
    - All the paths should be relative to the root directory.
 4. The **IO** functions should be implemented in `./data/io.py`, including in the `load_data`, `save_data` function, which would be processed by the dataloader.
-5. The **Transfrom Classes** should be implemented in `./data/transforms.py`, called by the dataloader in the form of
+5. The **transfrom classes** should be implemented in `./data/transforms.py`, called by the dataloader in the form of
 ```python
 transform = Compose([
    (transform1, params1),